OVGU-VET-TechEd/Quantitative_Methods_with_R/week06_.md

 ## 1. Measures of Central Tendency

+### Introduction

+When we collect data, one of the first questions we ask is: What is typical?
+Measures of central tendency help us answer that by identifying the 'center' or the most representative value of a dataset.
+In this section, we’ll explore the three key measures- mean, median, mode and learn when and how to use each effectively.

 ### Use in Data Evaluation and Interpretation

 * Enables identification of typical values and data concentration
 * Facilitates comparison between different groups or datasets
 * Helps detect potential data entry errors or outliers
 * Provides basis for further statistical analyses

+🎥 __Dive Deeper with Visual Learning__ [Measures of Central Tendency](https://www.youtube.com/watch?v=zC6e47l0tV4)

 ### Practical Tips
    --{{0}}--